 Mobile Ladder Options

 In contrast to a standard ladder, RollaStep mobile ladder stands are movable and self-supporting.
 Wide flat steps provide access to a small platform, generally intended for use by one person.
-Handrails provide stability while traveling up or down and toe boards and mid-rails ensure safety and compliance at a variety of heights.
+Handrails provide stability while traveling up or down and toe boards and mid-rails ensure safety and compliance at various heights.
 The RollaStep Tilt and Roll model is large enough for an operator, tools, and parts, with room to spare.

 Our RollaStep G Series provide height adjustable work platforms for safe, compliant access to level surface areas anywhere within your facility.
 A self-leveling platform allows your operators to work at the correct height for a job in multiple locations with a single platform.
 24”(609.6mm) wide steps and a six sq. ft. platform offer a safe walk and work surface with ample room for an operator and equipment, plus a wide steel base for excellent stability.